OctopusDeploy/blog/blog/2021-04/octopus-cna/index.md

 ## Learn more

-For more information about Octopus Deploy's security journey through 2021 you can see our [Trust and Security Roadmap](https://github.com/OctopusDeploy/Issues/issues/6523).
+If you're interested in learning more about Trust and Security at Octopus Deploy, see our [Trust and Security roadmap](https://github.com/OctopusDeploy/Issues/issues/6523).

-If you need to report a vulnerability please contact us at [security@octopus.com](mailto:security@octopus.com).
+If you need to report a vulnerability, please contact us at [security@octopus.com](mailto:security@octopus.com).